-Tens of thousands of people are expected to attend Saturday's march, now in its third year.
+Tens of thousands of people are expected to attend Saturday's march, now in its fourth year.

-Women’s marches around the country have drawn huge crowds for the past two years, and now the third annual Women’s March on Philadelphia is happening Saturday, January 19, 2019.
+Women’s marches around the country have drawn huge crowds for the past three years, and now the fourth annual Women’s March on Philadelphia is happening Saturday, January 18, 2020.

 This year’s march is scheduled to begin at 10 am.
-Marchers will gather at Aviator Park, then March from Logan Square to Eakins Oval, where there will be speakers and performances beginning at 11 am.
-The march is supposed to end at 2 pm.
+Marchers will gather at Logan Square, then march to Eakins Oval, where there will be speakers and performances beginning at 10:30 am.
+The march is supposed to end at 12 pm.

 Philadelphia’s march is one of many around the country, including Washington, DC.
 This year’s marches are part anniversary — these events have drawn enormous, energized crowds that stunned even the organizers, including 50,000 here — and part protest.
-The theme of this year’s Philadelphia march is “We Shall Be Heard.”
+The theme of this year’s Philadelphia march is “Year of the Woman.”

 If you’re going, and especially if you’re bringing your children, it’s smart to plan ahead to avoid headaches during the event.
 Here are some key things to know, or think about, to make your experience as safe and comfortable as possible.

 How do I get there?
 If you’re coming from outside the city, public transit is probably a wise move.
-Take SEPTA Regional Rail to Suburban Station, come out at the 17th and JFK Boulevard exit, and then walk to the Aviator Park assembly area, at 20th Street and the Benjamin Franklin Parkway.
-The city is putting in security measures to control the crowd, so you can enter the park at 18th Street and the Parkway, 20th and Race streets, and 20th and Vine streets.
+Take SEPTA Regional Rail to Suburban Station, come out at the 17th and JFK Boulevard exit, and then walk to the Logan Square assembly area.

 If you just want to go to the rally, you can get into Eakins Oval in these spots: 22nd Street and the Parkway (north and south sides); Pennsylvania Avenue and Spring Garden Street; 25th Street and Kelly Drive; and the south side of the Oval, near 24th Street.

-If you plan to drive, there will be some street closures and parking restrictions; here’s the full list from the city.
+If you plan to drive, there will be some street closures and parking restrictions.

 Where are the bathrooms?
 There will be portable bathrooms at Eakins Oval, but these may be limited and aren’t ideal if you’re traveling with kids.
 Do some research to see what stores and restaurants are around where you’ll be.
 Though packing snacks is important, be sure to give local businesses your support if you do use their bathroom.
 Grab a snack, lunch, or drink on your way out.
 If you’re coming in through Suburban Station, the station itself and the surrounding area are good places for a snack and bathroom break before making your way to the march.

 What should I wear?
 Comfy shoes are essential.
-Check the weather before you go; the current forecast is for a high of 37 degrees on Saturday (with possibility of snow!), so bundling up will be important.
+Check the weather before you go; the current forecast is for some snow moving in on Saturday afternoon, so bundling up will be important.
 If you’ll be with kids, make sure they’re layered, too.
 And strongly consider babywearing — strollers are allowed, but will probably be difficult to manage in the crowd.

 What’s my group’s plan?
 Make sure everyone knows each other.
 More importantly, make sure everyone knows the children you are bringing: names, birthdays, parents’ names, what they are wearing, and phone numbers.
 Take pictures of your children before you go.
 If they get lost, you can show people what they are wearing.
 Pick a meeting point in case you’re separated, and don’t pick the Art Museum steps — everyone else will, too.
 Try the Whole Foods, or the art museum’s Perelman Building, which are slightly off the beaten path.